ymolists/website/gitpod/docs/gitlab-integration.md

 ## Connecting Your GitLab Account

 To use Gitpod on a GitLab repository, you have to connect your GitLab account with your Gitpod account.
-In the follwoing, we assume that you already have a valid account on the GitLab instance you want to connect to.
+In the following, we assume that you already have a valid account on the GitLab instance you want to connect to.

 Gitpod supports the following use cases: